Banking 101: Checking vs. Savings Account

 “Quite a few community banks and credit unions offer high-yield checking accounts that are higher than what you can get with an online savings accounts.
 These usually come with some catches, though, like debit card usage requirements, online banking usage and monthly direct deposit,” said Ken.

-“A checking account might be the entire focus at the beginning, and it might not pay to worry about a savings account until you’ve accumulated some savings,” said Ken.
+“A checking account might be the entire focus at the beginning, and it might not pay to worry about a savings account until you’ve accumulated some savings,” said Tumin.